-Simply reading the 100 civics questions and answers provided by the USCIS (U.S. Citizenship and Immigration Services) will not be enough to be well prepared for this test.
+Simply reading the 100 (2008 civics test version) or 128 (2020 civics test version) questions and answers provided by the USCIS (U.S. Citizenship and Immigration Services) will not be enough to be well prepared for this test.

-You must also demonstrate your ability to speak and understand English, to write in English and to read in English.
-Even if you are fluent in English, you do not want to go to this test completely unprepared.
+You must also demonstrate your ability to speak and understand English and to read and write in English.
+Even if you are fluent in English, you do not want to go into this test completely unprepared.

 U.S. Citizenship Test – English Test

-Your speaking and understanding test starts the very moment the officer greets you and invites you to enter his/her office.
+Your speaking and comprehension test starts the very moment the officer greets you and invites you to enter his/her office.

-At the beginning of the U.S citizenship test (interview), the officer might ask you first some simple “small talk” questions (about every day life) to be friendly and make you feel comfortable.
-The purpose is to see if you understand basic English.
-Our training program will provide you with some possible “small talk” questions and answers for you to practice.
+At the beginning of the U.S citizenship test (interview), the officer might ask you some simple “small talk” questions (about every day life) to be friendly and make you feel comfortable.
+The purpose of this is to test your understanding of basic English.

 The officer might ask: “How do you like the weather today?”